 Set yourself up for success by preparing a plan before hitting “launch”:

 - Establish how many batches your Bonfire campaign will have.
 With Bonfire’s Smart Launch feature, your campaign will automatically relaunch at the end of your first batch.
-If shirts need to be printed and shipped in order to be worn for a specific day or event, you will want to make sure your community knows the last day they can purchase for an on-time arrival.
+If shirts need to be printed and shipped in order to be worn for a specific day or event, you will want to make sure your community knows the last day they can purchase to ensure an on-time arrival.

 - Create engaging visuals to promote your fundraiser.
 We highly recommend ordering a shirt ahead of time to use for marketing your campaign.
 Snap photos of members of your community wearing the shirts so that you have visuals for promoting your campaign.